DanielAlejandroMartin/Apparently-Similar-Neuronal/README.md

-sudo apt-get install python3-numpy sudo apt-get install python3-matplotlib sudo pip install networkx and, sudo apt-get install python3-datatime
+sudo apt-get install python3-numpy sudo apt-get install python3-matplotlib sudo pip install networkx sudo apt-get install python3-datatime and, sudo apt-get install python3-random

-Documentation for those packages can be found at their respective webpages
+Documentation for those packages can be found at their respective webpages. matplotlib and datatime are for ploting and time measuring, and can be omitted.
+In that case, you should comment the lines where respective routines are called.

 Program Execution: